OpenNebula/docs/source/open_cluster_deployment/networking_setup/node.rst

 Requirements
 --------------------------------------------------------------------------------
-* The OpenNebula node packages are installed, see the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.
+* The OpenNebula node packages are installed.
+See the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.

 * You need to install Open vSwitch on each node.
 Please refer to the Open vSwitch documentation to do so.

 Configuration
 --------------------------------------------------------------------------------
 * No additional configuration is needed.
-If ``BRIDGE`` configured in the Virtual Network does not exist, a Linux bridge and a Open vSwitch bridge will be created at VM instantiation time.
+If ``BRIDGE`` configured in the Virtual Network does not exist, a Linux bridge and a Open vSwitch bridge will be created when the VM is instantiated.
 For example:

 .. prompt:: text # auto